Cluj and its magic

 Transylvania Bonus: Electric Castle Festival (it’s all about castles)

-In summer Cluj becomes a national icon in terms of music.
+Cluj becomes a national icon in summer in terms of music.
 Its city and surroundings get packed with concerts of all sorts, indie, techno and jazz, and welcome thousands of young people coming from all over Romania and Europe.

 We went to Electric Castle Festival (EC), a festival that takes place around the ruins of an old castle called Banffy in the little village of Bontida, an hour far from Cluj.
 EC is an electro indie festival full of magic, colours, performances and surprises.
 Rain is not one of them so, prepare your raincoat and boots for the occasion!